wesleykirkland/wesleyk.me/posts/automating-home-assistant-certs-with-cert-warden.md

 # The Why

 The CA/B Forum this year has announced by 2029-05-15 SSL Certs will only be valid for a maximum validity of 47 days.
 You can see this [here](https://cabforum.org/working-groups/server/baseline-requirements/requirements/#122-relevant-dates) under [6.3.2](https://cabforum.org/working-groups/server/baseline-requirements/requirements/#632-certificate-operational-periods-and-key-pair-usage-periods) I've given multiple presentations locally and with [Urllo](https://urllo.com/) about the importance of this.
-We're currently in the process of publishing a blog post about this issuefrom my webinar.
+We're currently in the process of publishing a blog post about this issue from my webinar.

 # The Reason